gYunTian/Web-App-Automating-Work-Tasks-for-Charity-Organization/README.md

 # G1T3-frontend
 In this project, my Team and I set out to develop a web application for a Charity Related Organization.

-Our solution helps to Piece together several aaspects of the organization's daily task/work:
+<b>Our solution helps to Piece together several aspects of the organization's daily task/work</b>:
 specifically: </br>
 1) Account Management
 2) Assigning tasks to Volunteers